How our Employment Law Team helped an employment agency, Starways, to defeat an opportunistic breach of contract claim by a disgruntled worker.

 Despite having received proper notice and also an ex gratia payment, Mr Smith remained unhappy that the arrangement had been ended before completion of the 12 months.
 He brought a claim in the County Court, alleging that Starways had misrepresented the Company’s intentions, breached the consultancy agreement, and acted in breach of fiduciary duty.
 Mr Smith sought loss of earnings for the remaining six months which, he valued at approximately £28,000 plus interest.

 Mr Smith contacted our Employment Law Team in Shoreham.
 We advised Starways carefully about the various aspects of the claim, and also the risks, procedure and likely costs the agency would face in defending the claim.
 We agreed a strategy with Starways to dispose of Mr Smith’s claim as quickly as possible.

 We drafted a robust defence setting out the technical legal issues.
 We also wrote to Mr Smith explaining why his claim was unlikely to succeed and threatening to apply for Summary Judgment and indemnity costs.

 Mr Smith immediately agreed to discontinue his claim, leaving Starways with minimal legal fees to pay.

 The Director of Starways commented:

 “I am grateful to Martin Searle Solicitors for helping my employment agency to flush-out an opportunistic County Court claim by an ex-worker.
-Matthew Grant’s expert grasp of specialist employment contracts, his careful tactics and a ‘no nonsense’ approach towards the opponent made him realise what he was up against.
+Their expert grasp of specialist employment contracts, their careful tactics and a ‘no nonsense’ approach towards the opponent made him realise what he was up against.
 This led to the claim being resolved in our favour extremely quickly and at minimal cost, whilst preserving our reputation.
 I would definitely recommend Martin Searle Solicitors to recruitment agencies and employers faced with complex or sensitive claims”.